dom38/bootstrap-cloud/README.md

   - Credentials for ArgoCD to auth to GCP
   - External Secrets Operator to fetch the existing secret and restructure it to what Argo needs
 - Tidy up the values and templates
-- Don't deploy singular apps in appsets, deploy an app-of-apps and pass a values file